 - Embedding in machine learning.
 Embeddings are the ways to transfer non-vector data into vector space, where ML algorithms can process various data pieces (for example, images, texts, graphs, etc.) TensorFlow’s Embedding Projector illustrates this idea well.

 - Regression in machine learning.
 ML borrowed this term from statistics.
 Regression means the ability to predict the values of the desired quantity when the target quantity is continuous.
 For example, you’re trying to create a simple calculator for the price of a land piece based on its area.
 As you increase the area, the price is increased as well, and the graph of the increase is called regression.
 There are different types of regression: Simple Linear Regression, Polynomial Regression, Support Vector Regression, Decision Tree Regression, and Random Forest Regression.

 - Normalization in machine learning.
 The concept behind this technique is to change the values of numeric columns in the dataset to bring it to the common scale without changing the differences in the values ranges.
 Not every dataset has to go through normalization; it’s required when you have features with different ranges only.

 - Online learning in machine learning.
-Online ML is a method in which data becomes available in sequential order, and the best predictor for the future data is updated at each step, instead of learning on the entire training dataset at once in order to get the best predictor.
+Online ML is a method in which data becomes available in sequential order, and the best predictor for the future data is updated at each step, instead of learning on the entire training dataset at once to get the best predictor.
 This method is used, for example, in stock price predictions, when it’s not feasible to get an entire dataset for training at once.

 Does every business need machine learning?
 As much as we’re tempted to say “YES!” because it would mean more work and clients for us, there are times when you don’t need ML to get insights.
 For example, if your business is small and incoming data can be easily analyzed and manipulated using simpler tools, like Google Spreadsheets, for example.